lx8851/gorgias-help/src/01-automatic-suggestions.rst

  2. Customize and Control Google Chrome (look for this icon: {TODO})
  3. Tools
  4. Extensions
- 5. Find `Quicktext` extension in the list
+ 5. Find `Gorgias` extension in the list
  6. Options
  7. Uncheck `Automatic Suggestions`

-You can also get to the Options faster by right-clicking the `Quicktext` icon in the top right corner (inside the Navigation bar.
+You can also get to the Options faster by right-clicking the `Gorgias` icon in the top right corner (inside the Navigation bar.
 Next to the 'Bookmarks' star icon) and selecting Options.

-.. note:: The `Quicktext` icon only appears when using Gmail.
+.. note:: The `Gorgias` icon only appears when using Gmail.